-The minimum passing grade is 75 percent on all Railroad Commission qualifying examinations.
+The minimum passing grade is 75 percent on all LP-gas examinations.

-Examinations administered at the Training Center in Austin are graded on-site, and examinees are immediately informed of the results.
+All examinations administered at the Training Center in Austin are graded on site and examinees are immediately informed of the results.
 If you fail an examination that you took in Austin, you may retake that same examination only one additional time during a business day.
 Any subsequent examination must be taken on another business day, unless approved by the Commission.

-Exams taken outside of Austin are graded as soon as possible, and the results of the examination are reported within 10 working days.
+Exams taken at a remote site are graded as soon as possible and the results of the examination are reported within 10 working days.